aflinky/Algos/README.md

 # CodeSignal
-**A collection of select Code Signal problems completed from Feb 2019-May 2019 - JS &amp; Python**
+**A small collection of some of my favorite Code Signal problems completed from Feb 2019-May 2019 - JS &amp; Python**
 > https://app.codesignal.com/profile/amanda_f7

 ## Arcade Problems